Mesotherapy: Clinical studies

 In a prospective study, 10 patients underwent four sessions of facial mesotherapy using multivitamins at monthly intervals.
 This study found that there was no clinically relevant benefit for skin rejuvenation.

-Deoxycholic acid received FDA approval as an injectable to dissolve submental fat June 2015 based on the results of a phase III randomized trial of 2600 patients in which 68.2% of patients showed a response by measurement of the fat deposit; 81% had mild adverse reactions of bruising, swelling, pain, numbness, erythema, and firmness around the treated area.
+Deoxycholic acid received FDA approval as an injectable to dissolve submental fat June 2015.
+This was based on the results of a phase III randomized trial of 2600 patients in which 68.2% of patients showed a response by measurement of the fat deposit; 81% had mild temporary adverse reactions of bruising, swelling, pain, numbness, erythema, and firmness around the treated area.